Cha04ic/PlanetTerpClone/README.md

-Basically recreating UMD's student-made course + professor lookup/review website from scratch using data from their APIs.
-This is not at all meant to take credit from their work, it is simply something I wanted to do for fun to explore JS and Python frameworks/libraries.
+Recreating UMD’s student-made course & professor lookup/review site for learning purposes.
+Built to explore modern Python + JS stacks, data ingestion, and search.

+Disclaimer: This project is not affiliated with or endorsed by the University of Maryland or PlanetTerp.
+All names and trademarks belong to their owners.
+Data is used for educational, non-commercial purposes and follows the terms of the respective APIs.